HPC Lab

 In this section, we will be working with a tabulated metadata file, samples_1kgp_test, which contains information about the samples from the 1000 Genomes Project.
 Each row represents a sample, and the columns contain various attributes for that sample (ID, population, super population, and sex).
 The file is designed to be simple and small, making it easy to work with and manipulate across tasks.
 However, the specifics of the data aren’t the primary focus.

-First, mount the following two drives, use the setup.sh initialization file, and ask for 2 CPUs so we can run things in parallel:
+First, mount the following two drives, select an initialization file, and ask for 2 CPUs so we can run things in parallel:

 Next, activate snakemake environment.